 So proteins are continuously created and broken down.
 Our cells contain intricate machinery (also mostly built of proteins) to break down and recycle proteins.
 This maintenance of proper protein metabolism happens via different mechanisms, such as (R):

 Proteins and other waste materials are engulfed in vesicles and then transported to the lysosomes which break their contents down.
-The lysosomes are little sacs in the ells that contain enzymes (proteins) that break down proteins and other substances.
-One can consider the lysosomes as the incinerators of the cells.
+Lysosomes are little sacs in our cells that contain enzymes (proteins) that break down proteins and other substances.
+You can consider lysosomes as the incinerators of the cells.

-The recycling processes we just discussed are very intricate, but they are not perfect.
+The recycling processes we just discussed (e.g. autophagy) are very intricate, but they are not perfect.

 During aging, our cells become less and less able to properly recycle their proteins.
+The lysosomes are less able to break down proteins and other cellular components.
 Proteins start to accumulate inside and outside our cells.
 This hampers the function of the cells.
 They are becoming “old”.

 In other words, during aging, the proper maintenance of all the proteins inside and outside our cells (this proper maintenance is also called “protein homeostasis” or proteostasis”) becomes dysfunctional.